ThimbleFire/Blackhole-Inferno/README.md

 * Toggle between manual and automatic
   * Automatic involves right-clicking on nodes and clicking 'warp toward', or 'rotate around'
   * Manual involves adjusting a HOTUS thruster and adjusting roll and pitch via a joystick.
 Alternatively, using WSAD
-* Players can stand from their captains chair, interact with and diagnose ship facilities
+* Player characters can stand from their captains chair, interact with and diagnose ship facilities
+ * Player characters cannot leave their ship while on stations or while on planets
+* Have auto pilot warp between systems